-SRS nonradiological water monitoring includes collecting water and sediment samples and performing measurements on various water sources onsite and from the Savannah River.
+SRS nonradiological water monitoring includes collecting water, sludge, and sediment samples and performing field measurements on various water sources onsite and from the Savannah River.
 The sample results enable SRS personnel to evaluate whether there is long-term buildup of pollutants downstream of discharge points and determine whether SRS is complying with permit requirements.
 SRS also collects and analyzes fish from the Savannah River to evaluate metal uptake in the flesh.
 SRS monitors groundwater, as Chapter 7, Groundwater Management Program, discusses.

-4.3.1 Wastewater and Stormwater Monitoring
+4.3.1 Wastewater, Stormwater, and Sludge Monitoring